mas-bandwidth/matchmaker/README.md

 For players in state "NEW",

-* Find the set of datacenters for the player that are acceptable (eg. latency < X, and if multiple datacenters are < X, find the set of datacenters within within +Y ms of lowest latency datacenter).
-Put the player into "IDEAL" state and donate the players to the queue of each datacenters that is acceptable, taking first match that comes back from any acceptable datacenter.
+Find the set of datacenters for the player that are acceptable (eg. latency < X, and if multiple datacenters are < X, find the set of datacenters within within +Y ms of lowest latency datacenter).

+* If one or more acceptable datacenters exist, put the player into "IDEAL" state and add the player to the queue of each acceptable datacenter.

 * Players in "IDEAL" state should quickly find a game within 60 seconds and go to "PLAYING" state.